 Marc Lewis, Ph.D. is a neuroscientist and professor emeritus of developmental psychology, at the University of Toronto from 1989 to 2010 and then at Radboud University in the Netherlands until July 2016.
 He is the author or co-author of about 70 journal publications in psychology and neuroscience.
 Now retired from academia, he remains a prolific pop science writer and speaker focused on addiction and related topics.

 Marc's connection with addiction started off the hard way.
 He experimented with a large variety of drugs in his youth, eventually becoming addicted to opiates.
-His addiction cost him several close relationships and led him into crime.
-He finally got arrested and convicted for theft, and he was kicked out of graduate school as a result.
-At the age of 30 Marc quit drugs for good, then reentered grad school and received his Ph.D. five years later.
+His addiction cost him several close relationships and led him into trouble with the police.
+At the age of 30, he quit drugs for good, then reentered grad school and received his Ph.D. five years later.
 Around 2006, Marc's research led him back to addiction, this time as a neuroscientist studying the brain changes that amplify craving and weaken self-control.